 The Contractor shall coordinate with the Division's agent(s) for high-risk pregnant women who may be eligible for Perinatal High Risk Management/Infant Services System (PHRM/ISS).
 The Contractor will work with the Division's agent(s) to identify Members who meet the Program criteria.
 The Division's agent(s) will provide case management services to those Members.
 Should the Members have additional needs, the Contractor will provide additional Care Management and coordinate with the Division's agent'(s)' case managers to create an individual medical treatment plan for the Members.
 Members shall have freedom of choice regarding PHRM/ISS services provided by the Division's agent(s) or the Contractor.
-Should the Member choose PHRM/ISS services through the Division's agent(s), the Contractor will conduct health care assessments for pregnant women, including screenings for Social Determinants of Health, and offer the women the option of care management by the Contractor or case management by the Division's agent(s) for high-risk pregnant women who may be eligible for PHRM/ISS.
-The Contractor will coordinate with the Division's agent(s) to confirm the case manager will support all of the Members' health care needs.
+Should the Member choose PHRM/ISS services through the Division's agent(s), the Contractor will conduct health care assessments for pregnant women, including screenings for Social Determinants of Health, and offer the women the option of care management by the Contractor or case management by the Division's agent(s) to confirm the case management by the Division's agent(s) to confirm the case management by all of the Members' health care needs.